Digital-Working-Group/voice-standardize/pydub/README.md

 ```sh
 pip install -r py3-13-1_requirements.txt
 ```
-If you do not have the supported Python version installed, you may run the following pip commands:
+If using a different Python version, you may run the following pip commands:
 ```sh
 pip install pydub
 ```